Key takeaways from major US intelligence leak

 Estimates of Russian troop deaths in certain documents, for example, are significantly lower than those given by U.S. officials, sparking some concern that the material could have been tweaked to spread misinformation.

-Ukrainian officials on Sunday said the leaks were a “ordinary game” by Russia’s secret services.
+Ukrainian officials on Sunday said the leaks were an “ordinary game” by Russia’s secret services.

 “To take open briefings, add fake info or certain parts of interceptions & publish them on social networks legalizing the ‘leak,’” said Ukrainian presidential adviser Mykhailo Podolyak on Twitter.